featherbear/UNSW-COMP6441/blog/__hugo/content/post/something-awesome-proposal.md

 * Server software that will listen to client connections
 * Client software that can connect to servers and issue commands
+* Relay/broker server to manage running RAT hosts

+# Additional features

 * Access authorisation mechanism (password)
 * Host display is visible to the client
+* Screenshot capability
+* Make the GUI for the client software pretty!
+* Keystroke logging
 * Keyboard and mouse emulation
-* Screenshot capability

-# Additional features

-* Relay/broker server to manage running RAT hosts
 * Connection is secured
 * Cross platform support
-* Keystroke logging
 * Capture webcam photos

 <!-- * Hidden execution -->
 <!-- * Remote code execution -->

 # If you&apos;re bored (worth no marks)

-* Make the GUI for the client software pretty! (_Perhaps learn Electron_)
 * Virus-like behaviour (self replication, auto-start)

 # Task Outcomes